All of the Options for Deck Fasteners

 - A star or hex head has six points of contact instead of four like a Phillips or square-drive, helping you avoid stripping the screw.

 Our experts prefer the TrapEase 3 screw shown here.
 It uses a proprietary Torx drive system called “TORX ttap,” which consists of a button at the bottom of the driver that fits into a recess in the screw head.
 It ensures that the bit is always centered in the screw head, almost eliminating stripping and cam-out.
 These screws come in a box with a lid that functions as a board spacer and screw alignment guide.
-A box of 350 FastenMaster TrapEase3 screws costs about $45.
 They’re available in 17 colors at some home centers, lumberyards and online retailers.

 Lag screws and washers have long been the fastener of choice for securing joists to posts and ledger boards to walls.
 Lags work fine, but they require a predrilled hole and lots of hand wrenching or an impact wrench.
 Modern structural screws have auger tips and highly engineered threads that rip through wood fibers with very little force and no predrilling.
 Many can be installed with cordless drivers.
 Structural screws have wide heads that work like washers and are made of steel with tremendous shear strength.
 The ones shown here are made by GRK.

 Are you a nuts-and-bolts kind of deck builder?
 Don’t trust structural screws on your deck frame?
 Well, here’s a product that combines the best of both worlds.
 The ThruLOK structural screw can be driven into lumber without a predrilled hole.
 It also has a special nut that threads onto the end of the screw/bolt, sandwiching the framing components together.
 It’s perfect for handrail posts, which can be subjected to extreme lateral force.
-ThruLOK screws cost about $2.50 each at The Home Depot.
+ThruLOK screws are a great option.

 Hidden deck board fasteners